 Is Investing Your Borrowed Money Safe?

-There is a risk that the money you invest can be lost.
-You will need to determine if the risk is worth the reward.
-If you have an M1 Plus account, as long as the investments earn more than 2.0% APY, this can be a good strategy.
+There is a risk that the money you invest can be lost, and you will need to determine if the risk is worth the reward.
+If you have an M1 Plus account, as long as the investments earn more than 6.75% APY, this can be a good strategy.

 M1 Borrow FAQ